-This is the webpage of the the Honours Programme (HP) of the Information Sciences department, Faculty Beta.
+This is the webpage of the the Honours Programme (HP) of the Information Sciences department (Computer Science, Artificial Intelligence and Information Science), Faculty of Science.
 If you are looking for other webpages of the HP, see the section ‘Related Pages’ at the end of this document.

 The Information Sciences department has an unique offer: each student can mix and match courses, effectively creating individual tracks of excellence.
 There are two main types of courses: